dhelms1/food_production/README.md

 ## Modeling Results
 ### Regression model
 An initial simple linear model was fit using first degree features.
 The model had an RMSE of around 405,000 and did not fit he production/population data well.
-In order to tune this, we created polynomial features for a range of degrees (1 to 8) and selected the top 4based on minimizing the RMSE values.
+In order to tune this, we created polynomial features for a range of degrees (1 to 8) and selected the top 4 based on minimizing the RMSE values.
 Below are those RMSE values as well as their fit models plotted against our data.

 <img src="/result_imgs/poly_rmse.jpg" width="600"> <img src="/result_imgs/poly_models.jpg" width="900">